Korean Air Flight 801: Rescue

 The rescue effort was hampered by the weather, terrain, and other problems.
-Emergency vehicles could not approach due to a fuel pipeline, destroyed by the crash, blocking the narrow road.
-United States Navy Seabees of NMCB-133 were some of the first on the scene as they utilized their earth-moving equipment to clear roadways and timber from the crash site approach.
+Emergency vehicles could not approach because a fuel pipeline, destroyed by the crash, blocked the narrow road.
+United States Navy Seabees of NMCB-133 and NMCB-40 were some of the first on the scene and used their earth-moving equipment to clear roadways and timber from the crash-site approach.
 The Seabees used backhoes to crack open the still-burning plane to rescue survivors and erected mortuary tents for first responders.
-There was confusion over the administration of the effort; the crash occurred on land owned by the United States Navy but civil authorities initially claimed authority.
+Confusion arose over the administration of the effort; the crash occurred on land owned by the United States Navy, but civil authorities initially claimed authority.
 The hull had disintegrated, and jet fuel in the wing tanks had sparked a fire that was still burning eight hours after impact.

 Rika Matsuda

-Governor Carl Gutierrez found 11-year-old Rika Matsuda, from Japan, who boarded the flight with her mother, 44-year-old Shigeko.
+Governor Carl Gutierrez found 11-year-old Rika Matsuda, from Japan, who had boarded the flight with her mother, 44-year-old Shigeko.
 They were heading to Guam on vacation.
-Rika Matsuda described what happened to her and her mother to interpreters.
-Shigeko could not free herself from the aircraft and told Rika to run away.
+Rika Matsuda described to interpreters what happened to her mother and her.
 Luggage piled on the girl and her mother as the crash occurred; Rika Matsuda said her mother, unable to free herself, asked her to leave.
 Shigeko died in the fire.
 After escaping from the aircraft, Rika discovered a surviving flight attendant, Lee Yong Ho (이용호).
 They stayed together until Gutierrez discovered them.
 Rika Matsuda, treated at Guam Memorial Hospital in Tamuning, was released on August 7, 1997, and was reunited with her father, Tatsuo Matsuda.
-The two were then escorted to the Governor House where they were the guests of Gutierrez and the First Lady of Guam, Geri Gutierrez, for several days; afterward Rika and Tatsuo Matsuda flew to Japan.
+The two were then escorted to the Governor House, where they were the guests of Gutierrez and the First Lady of Guam, Geri Gutierrez, for several days; afterward, Rika and Tatsuo Matsuda flew to Japan.

 Investigation and probable cause

-The U.S. National Transportation Safety Board (NTSB) investigated the accident.
+The U.S. National Transportation Safety Board (NTSB) investigated the accident, as it occurred in U.S. territory.

-A special weather observation made at 01:32, ten minutes before the impact, reported:
+A special weather observation made at 01:32, 10 minutes before the impact, reported:

-Wind 090° at 6 knots; visibility—7 miles; present weather—shower vicinity; sky condition—scattered 1,600 feet, broken 2,500 feet, overcast 5,000 feet [above ground level]; temperature—27° C; dew point—25° C; altimeter setting 29.85 inches Hg; remarks—showers vicinity northwest-northeast.
+Wind 090° at 6 knots; visibility—7 miles; present weather—shower vicinity; sky condition—scattered 1,600 feet, broken 2,500 feet, overcast 5,000 feet [above ground level]; temperature—27 °C; dew point—25 °C; altimeter setting 29.85 inches Hg; remarks—showers vicinity northwest-northeast.

 Another special weather observation made at 01:47, five minutes after the impact, reported:

-Wind variable at 4 knots; visibility—5 miles; present weather—light rain shower; sky condition—few 1,500 feet, scattered 2,500 feet, overcast 4,000 feet; temperature—26° C; dew point—24° C; altimeter 29.85 inches Hg.
+Wind variable at 4 knots; visibility—5 miles; present weather—light rain shower; sky condition—few 1,500 feet, scattered 2,500 feet, overcast 4,000 feet; temperature—26 °C; dew point—24 °C; altimeter 29.85 inches Hg.